ICA-EGAD/RiC-CM/README.md

 records, the people that created and use(d) them, and the activities pursued by the people that the records both facilitate and document**.

 **The latest version of RiC-CM is RiC-CM 1.0, that was published by ICA/EGAD on November 30, 2023**.

+This version is **available for download [here](https://github.com/ICA-EGAD/RiC-CM/releases/tag/v1.0)**.

-It is available in the current-version subfolder of this repository.
+It is also available in the current-version subfolder of this repository.
 The previous versions of RiC-CM are available in the previous-versions subfolder of this repository.

 **This repository is used to collect feedback on RiC-CM**.
 To create a new issue, you need to have a GitHub account.